(Updated Nov. 1, 2023)

-Columnist Dick Young revealed the details in the March 14, 1970, edition of The Sporting News.
-Wrote Young, “The Phils and Cards had a settlement deal all cooked up when Curt Flood first expressed his disaffection for playing in Philly.
+According to columnist Dick Young in the March 14, 1970, edition of The Sporting News, “The Phils and Cards had a settlement deal all cooked up when Curt Flood first expressed his disaffection for playing in Philly.
 Bob Carpenter (Phillies owner) was prepared to settle for somebody like Mike Shannon, just to end the succession of headaches.
 Then Curt Flood filed his (antitrust) lawsuit, and the whole thing blew up.”

 In December 1969, published reports surfaced that the Mets were talking about a deal for Shannon to replace third baseman Ed Charles, who was released.
 The Mets instead acquired third baseman Joe Foy from the Royals for outfielder Amos Otis and pitcher Bob Johnson.

 In the Dec.
-27, 1969, edition of The Sporting News, it was reported that Angels third baseman Aurelio Rodriguez, “the young man with the flashy glove but the sporadic bat, would be exchanged for an older strongman, someone like Ken McMullen or Mike Shannon.”
+27, 1969, edition of The Sporting News, it was reported that Angels third baseman Aurelio Rodriguez, “the young man with the flashy glove but the sporadic bat, would be exchanged for an older strongman, someone like Ken McMullen (of the Senators) or Mike Shannon.”

 In March 1970 a medical exam revealed Shannon was suffering from a kidney disease and would miss at least the first part of the season.